Academic and personal support

 To find out more, call 0808 802 1234, visit www.brook.org.uk

-Being able to communicate this way has been very useful, but there can also be downsides for our safety and wellbeing.
+Being able to learn and communicate virtually has been very useful throughout the COVID-19 pandemic, but there can also be downsides for our safety and wellbeing.

 It’s important to be aware of what media you’re consuming and where it’s come from.
 Social media platforms use algorithms to restrict your feed so are unlikely to be a reliable source of information, and can be used by far-right groups and conspiracy theorists to attempt to recruit people.